 - 1. Position the insertion point in the blank line below the flyer's heading. - 2.
 Choose Insert → Illustrations → Online Pictures - 3.
-If necessary, click in the Bing search box, type recycle, and tap Enter.
+If necessary, click in the search box; type recycle and tap Enter.

-4. If necessary, scroll down and click this image to select it.
+- 4. Remove the check mark from the Creative Commons Only checkbox located directly below the search box. - 5.
+If necessary, scroll down and click this image to select it.
 (If you can't locate this image, choose another suitable image.)

-- 5. Click Insert at the bottom-right corner. - 6.
+- 6. Click Insert at the bottom-right corner. - 7.
 If necessary, click the clip art image once to select it.
 The surrounding handles are visible when you select the clip art object.
-Notice the rotate handle at the top of the image. - 7.
+Notice the rotate handle at the top of the image. - 8.
 Position the mouse pointer on the rotate handle, press and hold the mouse button, and drag to the left to rotate the image as shown; release the mouse button.

-- 8. Click Undo 5 on the Quick Access toolbar to undo the rotation.
-Don't be concerned if the image changes position slightly after you click Undo. - 9.
+- 9. Click Undo 5 on the Quick Access toolbar to undo the rotation.
+Don't be concerned if the image changes position slightly after you click Undo. - 10.
 Position the mouse pointer on the lower-right corner handle.
 When the mouse pointer changes to a double-headed arrow, drag until the image is about 4.5 inches wide.

-If you chose a clip art image other than the one shown, the final image size should be approximately $4.5 \times 4.5$ inches.
+If you chose a clip art image other than the one shown, the final image size should be approximately 4.5×4.5 inches.
 Don't be overly concerned about the size.
 You can modify the size to your satisfaction at any time.

-10. Save your file.
+11. Save your file.